 - 8.1 Board members shall be given a per diem "per DWD Travel Policy" in the performance of their duties upon the approval of the Chairperson.
-The Board shall adhere to the federal mileage reimbursement rate. - 8.2 Any Board member who is absent from three consecutive Board meetings, either regular or special, shall be considered for expulsion.
-Expulsion of any member shall require the affirmation vote of two-thirds of the membership present and constituting a quorum. - 8.3 Vacant positions on the Board shall be filled as soon as possible in order to remain in compliance with the Act and operating as a Workforce Board. - 8.4 The Central Workforce Board (CWB) shall negotiate, subject to ratification of the Board, a working agreement with the Central Region Chief Local Elected Officials to operate and execute the duties and responsibilities under Public Law. - 8.5 In recognition of potential "Conflict of Interest", no Board member will vote on issues or budgets if the member or a member's relative within the fourth degree, whether by affinity or consanguinity: - a. is employed by the bidder - b. works for the bidder - c. is a general member of the bidder - d. is a member of the bidder's governing body; or - e. has a financial interest in the bidder.
+The Board shall adhere to the federal mileage reimbursement rate. - 8.2 Any board member who is absent from three consecutive meetings, either regular or special, without notice and good reason will be given the opportunity to resign from the board or will be removed from the board by a majority vote of the membership. - 8.3 Vacant positions on the Board shall be filled as soon as possible in order to remain in compliance with the Act and operating as a Workforce Board. - 8.4 The Central Workforce Board (CWB) shall negotiate, subject to ratification of the Board, a working agreement with the Central Region Chief Local Elected Officials to operate and execute the duties and responsibilities under Public Law. - 8.5 In recognition of potential "Conflict of Interest", no Board member will vote on issues or budgets if the member or a member's relative within the fourth degree, whether by affinity or consanguinity: - a. is employed by the bidder - b. works for the bidder - c. is a general member of the bidder - d. is a member of the bidder's governing body; or - e. has a financial interest in the bidder.